adrian-wang/OAP/README.md

 > spark.sql("SELECT * FROM oap_test WHERE a = 1").show()
 > spark.sql("drop oindex index on oap_test")
 ```
-For a more detailed examples with performance compare, you can refer to [this page]()
+For a more detailed examples with performance compare, you can refer to [this page](https://github.com/Intel-bigdata/OAP/wiki/OAP-examples) for further instructions.
 ## Running Test

 To run all the tests, use